PSI stands in Solidarity with Striking Health Workers in India

-Chennai, 22 August: Public Services International (PSI), a Global Union Federation representing health workers worldwide, stands in solidarity with the hundreds of thousands of healthcare workers in India who have stopped work to protest against violence at the workplace.
+Chennai, 22 August: PSI, a Global Union Federation representing health workers worldwide, stands in solidarity with the hundreds of thousands of healthcare workers in India who have stopped work to protest against violence at the workplace.
 The brutal rape and murder of a young woman medic has ignited a powerful movement among health workers across the country, who have long endured harassment, violence and discrimination.

 “We stand with the health workers of India as they demand an end to the gender-based-violence and harassment they face daily” said Kannan Raman, PSI’s Sub-regional Secretary for South Asia.
 “These workers, who bravely served through the pandemic, consistently prioritise lives and health of the public over their own well-being.
 Yet they are underpaid, overburdened and now face horrific violence, harassment and discrimination.”